BayesFlare/bayesflare/docs/source/index.rst

 .. module:: bayesflare

-This is the reference manual for BayesFlare, a pythonic system for handling Kepler lightcurve data, and using Bayesian techniques to identify stellar flares in them.
+This is the reference manual for BayesFlare, a pythonic system for handling Kepler light curve data, and using Bayesian techniques to identify stellar flares in them.

+If you make use of this software for a publication we would be grateful if you cite Pitkin, Williams, Fletcher and Grant, `arXiv:14XX.XXXX <http://arxiv.org/abs/14XX.XXXX>`_.

 .. toctree::
    :maxdepth: 2